Navigate and search

 The File Structure window that represents the structure of the current file retaining navigation features.
 For more information, see Navigate file by its structure.

 The Stack Trace Explorer window, which enables you to navigate from a stack trace to the error location in the source code, and thus pinpoint the malfunction.
-For more information, see Navigate from Stack Trace to Exception.
+For more information, see Explore and navigate exception stack traces.

 Most of ReSharper's navigation and search features are available in C# and Visual Basic .NET, some are available in several languages, others are language-specific.
 The table below lists all navigation and search features and languages/technologies where they are supported.